WPBeginner

 If you already have a WordPress website, then you can create a local copy of your website on your computer to try out new plugin updates before implementing them on your live website.

-Important: Local website will only be visible to you on your computer.
+Important: A local website will only be visible to you on your computer.
 If you want to make a live website, then you’ll need a domain name and WordPress hosting.

-Follow the step by step instructions in our how to start a WordPress blog guide when you are ready to create a live website.
+Follow the step-by-step instructions in our guide on how to start a WordPress blog when you are ready to create a live website.

 Having said that, let’s check out how to install WordPress locally on Windows, Mac, or Linux using XAMPP.